Dinozone5/dinozone5.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: test
+subtitle:
 ---
+### Hello!
 My Name is Andrew Loh.
-This is a test of website making.

-### My story

-boo!
+I'm a __software developer.__ This site serves as my personal portfolio and a general blog for things I find interesting.